2bndy5/rmskin-action/README.md

 [cargo-binstall]: https://github.com/cargo-bins/cargo-binstall

-A Rust crate is published to take advantage of [cargo-binstall] for easy installing a portable binary executable.
+A Rust crate is published to take advantage of [cargo-binstall] for easily installing a portable binary executable.

 ```shell
 cargo binstall rmskin-builder